realad/kile/docs/pages/kdoc/kile-adapters-ftp/io.realad.kile.adapters.ftp/-ftp-adapter/file-exists.md

 (common, js, jvm) `fun fileExists(path: `[`String`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html)`): Either<FilesystemError, `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)`>`

-Function to check if a file exists.
+Check if the file exists at the specified path.

+### Parameters

+`path` - the path to the file.

+**Return**
+true if the file exists, or false if not, either return an error.